kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

 ### spec.databaseRef

-`spec.databaseRef` is a `required` field that specifies the name of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains Postgres database connection information.
+`spec.databaseRef` is a `required` field that specifies the reference of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains Postgres database connection information.

 ```yaml